Содержание

 hostnames into IP addresses.
 In this way, the IP address 192.168.2.100 is

-assigned to the hostname jupiter
+assigned to the hostname jupiter, for example.
+Before

 setting up your own name server, read the general information about DNS